 - In Year K, students learn to recognise the Hebrew letters.

 - In Year 1, students progress further and begin to speak Hebrew.
 Students are also taught to read and write Hebrew.

 - In Year 2 and 3, students expand their everyday vocabulary and the Hebrew script alphabet (used for hand writing) is introduced.

 - In Years 4-6, students further develop all four language skills: listening (understanding), speaking, reading, and writing.
 To engage the students and make their learning more meaningful, we teach vocabulary relevant to students’ everyday life.

 - Where applicable, Years 5-6 students participate in the Linguafest competition (a short film competition similar to Tropfest).

-Please see our Enrol for 2021 page to find a link to the appropriate online enrolment form for your chosen school.
+Please see our Enrol page to find a link to the appropriate online enrolment form for your chosen school.

 Hebrew is offered only at select schools across NSW.
 To find out if Hebrew is offered at your school, please go to our enrolment page.

 Many of our locations are within 20 minutes of other primary schools.
 If Hebrew is not offered at your child’s school, it may be possible for them to attend Hebrew classes at another nearby school.
 Please contact firstname.lastname@example.org for more information.

 Please contact us at email@example.com as there may be a school nearby where we do teach Hebrew and we are always looking to bring together a group of families to provide additional classes.